Pillar focus

 Clear application readiness

-Assess which applications are ready for direct modernisation, which need bridging patterns, and which should remain contained for a time.
+Assess which applications are ready for direct modernization, which need bridging patterns, and which should remain contained for a time.

 Less fragmented access risk